Jaime-alv/Blackjack/README.md

 ###### Betting

 Before the deal begins, each player places a bet.
-Minimum bet, by default, is 5, and maximum is the player's available money.
+Minimum bet, by default, is 5¢, and maximum is the player's available money.
+There is a hard coded limit of 500¢.

 ###### The deal